MarcoValente/maddm/README.md

 ### Install docker
 In order to run this tutorial you will need to have `docker` and `docker-compose` installed on your machine.
 In case you don't have docker installed, you can easily do that by following the instructions on the docker [installation webpage](https://docs.docker.com/engine/install/ubuntu/).

-### Pull the maddm docker image from docker-hub
+### Pull the MadDM docker image from docker-hub
 Once [docker is installed and is running on your machine, pull the `maddm` repository from [docker-hub](https://hub.docker.com) by typing in your terminal:
 ```
 docker pull valentem1992/maddm:latest
 ```
-Once the download is finishes you are ready to go! 😄
+Once the download finishes you are ready to go! 😄

 ## Run test example
-After having pulled the `valentem1992/maddm:latest` image from the docker-hub repository, you can run the maddm test run by typing in your terminal
+After having pulled the `valentem1992/maddm:latest` image from the docker-hub repository, you can run the MadDM test run by typing in your terminal
 ```
 docker-compose run maddm
 ```